fieldtrip/website/getting_started/eyelink.md

     cfg.montage.labelnew = {'EYE_TIMESTAMP', 'EYE_HORIZONTAL', 'EYE_VERTICAL', 'EYE_DIAMETER'};
     data_eye = ft_preprocessing(cfg);

-Typically you would want to analyze the eye movements relative to certain events (e.g. stimuli).
+Typically you would want to analyze the eye movements relative to certain events (e.g., stimuli).
 For that you would use a trial-based representation, where each trial is time-locked to the event of interest.

 The events represented in the eye-tracker datafile can be explored using **[ft_read_event](https://github.com/fieldtrip/fieldtrip/blob/release/fileio/ft_read_event.m)** like this: